Iwahukkit/Iwahu-s-Knockback-Changer/README.md

 <img src="https://raw.githubusercontent.com/Iwahukkit/Iwahu-s-Knockback-Changer/refs/heads/main/installation.png" width="400">

-- Download the latest .jar release or build the project using Maven/Gradle.
+- Download the latest .jar release or build the project using Maven.

 - Drop the file into your server's plugins/ directory.